TheBlueBeast/TheBlueBeast/README.md

 TheBlueBeast is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
-TheBlueBeast uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+TheBlueBeast uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network, creating an artificial neural network.
 TheBlueBeast Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the TheBlueBeast Core software, see [https://thebluebeast.org](https://thebluebeast.org).
+For more information, a working source, as well as an immediately useable, binary version of the TheBlueBeast Core software, see [https://thebluebeast.org](https://thebluebeast.org).

 License